Back to Blog

 Q:Can I bring my parents on I-730?

-A: No, I-730 is only for spouse and unmarried children under 21.
-To bring parents, you must become a U.S. citizen and file I-130.
+A: No, I-730 is only for your spouse and unmarried children under 21.
+To bring parents, you must first become a U.S. citizen through naturalization (requires 5 years as a permanent resident), and then file Form I-130 on their behalf.
+The I-130 for parents of U.S. citizens has no annual numerical limits and processes in approximately 12-18 months.

 Q:What if I married after getting refugee status?